louthy/language-ext/README.md

 * Incredible investment into a state-of-the art compiler
 * Incredible tooling (Visual Studio and Rider)
+* A large ecosystem of open-source libraries
 * A large community of developers already using it
-  * This is important for companies that hire engineers
+  * This is also very important for companies that hire engineers
-* It is a functional programming language!
+* It _is_ a functional programming language!
 It has first-class functions, lambdas, etc.
   * And with this library it has a functional-first _Base Class Library_

 ### A note about naming